LKremer/scbs/docs/tutorial.md

 ## Download our tutorial data set

-In this tutorial, we will analyze a small example data set.
+In this tutorial, we will analyze a small example data set with just 30 cells.
 If you want to follow along and try it yourself, you can download the data here:

-**(TO DO: make a little example data set including some cov files and host it somewhere)**
+[scbs_tutorial_data.tar.gz](https://heibox.uni-heidelberg.de/f/0a74cc5fd8a141a4bab8/?dl=1) and unpack it with `tar -xvzf scbs_tutorial_data.tar.gz`.

 ### 1. Preparing your `scbs` run